-Slower boats, such as the old sail boats, will not have itineraries that are as varied as the faster boats.
+Slower boats, such as the old sailboats, will not have itineraries as varied as the faster boats.
 These boats carry 12-16 passengers.

 1st Class – Most Popular

-Therefore, some websites and travel agencies break them out into lower, middle, and higher levels to further delineate the quality of service, and thereby justify the pricing.
+Therefore, some websites and tour operators break them out into the lower, middle, and higher levels to further delineate the quality of service and justify the pricing.

 Common features included:

-- nice interior design
+- Nice interior design

-- comfortable cabins and bathrooms
+- Comfortable cabins and bathrooms

-- good air-conditioning
+- Good air-conditioning

-- great and varied food
+- Great and varied food

-- friendly staff
+- Friendly staff

 Deluxe / Luxury Class

-These yachts and catamarans offer the highest quality service, and the best educated naturalists (who will also speak the best English).
+These yachts and catamarans offer the highest quality service and the best-educated naturalists (who will also speak the best English).

 Larger boats also mean more passengers, which may be the preference of some visitors to the Islands.

 Don't be scared away by rates you see published online.
-Remember, you've got the advantage of booking last minute, at potentially great savings!
+Remember, you've got the advantage of booking last minute, at potentially significant savings!

-You may be able to get a great, last minute deal on a a Deluxe catamaran for the price of a typical 1st Class boat.
+You may get a great, last-minute deal on a Deluxe catamaran for the price of a typical 1st Class boat.

-When I was getting quotes for cruises, I found the faster, more expensive yachts often have itineraries focused on simply encircling Isabella Island.
+When I was getting quotes for my last-minute cruise to the Galapagos Islands, I found the faster, more expensive yachts often have plans focused on only encircling Isabella Island.

-I initially chose the Eden, for example, because it was one of the few boats to visit the small, northern island of Genovesa on an 8-day cruise.
+I initially chose Eden, for example, because it was one of the few boats to visit the small, northern island of Genovesa on an 8-day cruise.

-As a result of that experience, we learned that it takes a minimum 8 days for the park services to approve changes to cruise itineraries.
+As a result of that experience, we learned that it takes a minimum of eight days for the park services to approve changes to cruise itineraries.

 My Favorite Island

-Luckily, these are all well known and easy to account for.
+Luckily, these are all well-known and easy to account for.

 - $10 – Airport fee (paid at the airport from which you depart the mainland)

 - $100+ Tip for the guide and boat crew.
-Rule of thumb is to tip at least $10 per day, split between the guide and boat crew.
+The rule of thumb is to tip at least $10 per day, split between the guide and boat crew.
 At the end of your cruise, you'll receive two envelopes for divvying up the cash.
 Tip more if you had a great time!

 - $30 – Wetsuit rental for a week.
-Necessary during the cold water season, and a good idea any time if you're prone to sunburn.
+Necessary during the cold water season and a good idea any time if you're prone to sunburn.
 The boats carry a range of full and half-length sizes to rent.

 - $30 – Snorkel rental for a week.
 On nicer boats, this fee is included in the overall cost of the cruise, so make sure you find out when you're getting quotes.
 Or bring your own.

 - Bar Tab – On lower level 1st Class yachts, the beers were $2.50, and cocktails $4-$5.

 How to Pay

-If you have a debit card that charges a lesser foreign transaction fee, such as 1% with E*Trade Checking, then it'll make sense to take money out via ATM and pay in cash.
+If you have a debit card that charges a lesser foreign transaction fee, such as 1%, it'll make sense to take money out via ATM and pay in cash.

 There should be no fee for paying the airline ticket via credit or debit card.

 - $428.60 – Roundtrip airfare from Quito to Santa Cruz Island via TAME Airlines.
-Paid on debit card.
+Paid on a debit card.